jonesdevelopment/sonar-api/README.md

 ## Wiki

-You can look into the Sonar wiki page if you are interested in reading more about Sonar.
+Feel free to check out the wiki page if you're interested in learning more about Sonar.
 > https://github.com/jonesdevelopment/sonar-api/wiki/

 ## Custom events